vincentbernat/dashkiosk/docs/chromecast.rst

 the custom receiver.
 With recent versions of Chrome, you are likely to get mixed content restrictions.
 Click on the shield in the URL bar to lift this restriction.

-Either way, due to the closedness of the Chromecast platform, its support in Dashkiosk may break from time to time.
-As soon as it doesn't work anymore, feel free to signal it in an `issue`_.
-If needed, it is possible to help debugging by registering a Chromecast device on the same account hosting the custom receiver.

 Also, the Chromecast is a low-end device (but quite capable): it may have difficulties to display complex dashboards.
 You may want to try